prof-rossetti/intro-to-python/projects/api-client/implementation.md

 API Usage | Processes data from an API or other open data source. | 20% Function Usage | Performs the data processing from within a reusable function. | 20% API Documentation | Provides links to the API documentation, and instructions for how someone can obtain an API key (as necessary). | 10%
-Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 30% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 15% Security | Excludes sensitive information and credentials from version control; protects user data as necessary. | 15%
+Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality. | 20% User Experience | Provides a simple, pleasant, and intuitive experience for the user, without "bugs" or errors. | 15% Security | Excludes sensitive information and credentials from the source code, and protects user data (as necessary). | 15%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.